Ingredients

 - Break off a piece of dough, the amount will depend on what size you want your tortilla to be (Fajita, Taco, Burrito/ Wrap).
 Roll the dough into a rough dough ball and place it between two pieces of parchment paper.

-- Roll the dough out evenly and thin, but not too thing.
+- Roll the dough out evenly and thin, but not too thin.
 It should be about 1 millimeter thick.
 Too thin, and they will be crispy.
 Too thick and they won't be as pliable.

-- Carefully peel off the op layer of parchment paper.
+- Carefully peel off the top layer of parchment paper.
 Next, press your lid or bowl into the dough like a cookie cuter if you want a perfect circle.
 Scrap the excess and add it back into the bowl of gluten free tortilla dough.
 (You can also leave the edges untrimmed for a rustic look.)

 - Preheat a cast iron skillet over medium-high heat.
 It's ready when a few drops of water sizzle and dance across the surface.